ParkSeoJoon2005/parkseojoon2005/README.md

 - 🔭 I’m currently working on In My World
-- 🌱 I’m currently learning HTML,PASCALPASCAL And etc...
+- 🌱 I’m can HTML,PASCAL And etc...
+- ☘️ Also Learning Python (not now)
 - 👯 I’m looking Happiness In My Friends
 - 🤔 I’m looking for Repositories On Telegram
 - 💬 Ask me in [Telegram](https://t.me/boy_alone_in_universe)